-But, if this method isn’t delivering its promise, then try the hard reset method.
+But, if this method isn’t delivering its promise, try the hard reset method.

 Hard Reset of your Android Device

-Also, make sure your Android device’s fully charged or has enough battery for the hard reset.
+Also, ensure your Android device is fully charged or has enough battery for the hard reset.

-Step 1: On your Android device, locate the “Settings” app.
+Step 1: On your Android device, tap on the settings app

 Step 2: Swipe up the “Settings” page until you locate “General Management.”
 Tap on it.